mdabbagh88/trello-slack/README.md

 ==============

   * Copy the program to some Linux server you have access to.
-  * Copy the sample configuration from `trello-hipchat.cfg.sample` to `trello-hipchat.cfg`.
+  * Copy the sample configuration from `trello-slack.cfg.sample` to `trello-slack.cfg`.
   * Go through the configuration, read the comments and follow all the instructions to get all the required API keys, tokens, IDs, etc.
-  * Run trello-hipchat.py within cron.
+  * Run trello-slack.py within cron.
 You can use `crontab -e` to edit the current user's crontab file, and add a line like this to run the program every minute and redirect its logs to syslog: